NationalPhysicalLaboratory/.github/profile/README.md

 🙋‍♀️
 **NPL is the UK's National Metrology Institute, developing and maintaining the national primary measurement standards**

-It is a Public Corporation owned by the [Department of Business, Energy and Industrial Strategy (BEIS)](https://www.gov.uk/government/organisations/department-for-business-energy-and-industrial-strategy).
+It is a Public Corporation owned by the [Department of Business, Energy and Industrial Strategy (BEIS)](https://www.gov.uk/government/organisations/department-for-business-energy-and-industrial-strategy) - GitHub [@decc](https://github.com/decc).
 It has a partnering agreement with BEIS and the University of Strathclyde and the University of Surrey.

 NPL is part of the National Measurement System (NMS) which provides the UK with a national measurement infrastructure and delivers the UK Measurement Strategy on behalf of BEIS.